Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part I by Brian Joseph Johns

 "All three." she giggled sucking his chin before working her way up to find his lips.

 Though they'd both come to terms with their age and their future they'd not understood that there were still experiences in between.
-Their pride of experience had limited their acceptance of the fact that there was still much left for them them to learn and find new as there was for all the youth of the world.
+Their pride of older age and experience had limited their acceptance of the fact that there was still so much left for them them to learn and find new.
+At least as much as there was for all the youth of the world.

 Yirfir was ready for that more so than Jasmer and she recognized this as a potential to experience her lover of this fact.
 He'd seen it as a step on a path where as she'd seen it as unseeable and unknowable.
 There was no preview of it and her hand was a hand to hold while they staid or fell.